demisto/content/Packs/VirusTotal/Integrations/VirusTotalV3/README.md

   additional information as *last_analysis_results* which contains the service name and its specific analysis.

 ### Comments
-In VirusTotal v3 you can now add comments to all indicator types (IP, Domain, File and URL) so each command now has the *resource_type* argument.
+In VirusTotal (API v3) you can now add comments to all indicator types (IP, Domain, File and URL) so each command now has the *resource_type* argument.
 If supplied, the command will use the resource type to add a comment.
 If not, the command will determine if the given input is a hash or a URL.
 This arguments is available in the following commands:
    - ***vt-comments-get***